 In one of my earlier posts, I had listed down some of my initial thoughts and observations about the exciting, colourful and bustling Mexico City.
-In this picture story, I will take your through some of the best things I found enjoyable about the city.
+In this picture story, I will take you through some of the best things to do in Mexico city.
 Follow along:

 Mexico has a very fascinating and violent history.
-It is very interesting to read about the pre-hispanic times, and the Spanish conquest led by Hernan Cortes (Read about him here: https://www.livescience.com/39238-hernan-cortes-conqueror-of-the-aztecs.html).
-While in Mexico City, my friend Ivan shared with me a book that is set in those times – a book by Gary Jennings, titled Aztec.
-It details the life of times of the aztecs – the culture, the Gods, the human sacrifices and the conquest.
-You could buy the book from Amazon by clicking on the link below (it has my affiliate id):
+It is exciting to read about the pre-hispanic times and the Spanish conquest led by Hernan Cortes (Read about him here: https://www.livescience.com/39238-hernan-cortes-conqueror-of-the-aztecs.html).
+While in Mexico City, my friend Ivan shared a book set in those times – a book by Gary Jennings, titled Aztec.
+It details the Aztecs’ life – the culture, the Gods, the human sacrifices and the conquest.
+You could buy the book from Amazon by clicking on the link below (it has my affiliate id): Turibus Ride

 A Turibus ride is the best way to get introduced to this city.
-These are hop-on, hop-off buses that ply all year round through different routes covering the various attractions of the city.
-You could choose to site in the lower deck, or the open upper deck (keep lots of sunscreen and a hat handy).
+These are hop-on, hop-off buses that ply all year round through different routes covering the city’s various attractions.
+You could choose to site in the lower deck or the open upper deck (keep lots of sunscreens and a hat handy).
 For more details on the routes, check out their website https://www.turibus.com.mx

-This is a very colourful neighbourhood where I used to spend many a weekends, clicking photographs.
-The place is extremely lively, and is also legendary for being the birthplace of Mexico’s most notable artist Frida Kahlo.
+This is a very colourful neighbourhood where I used to spend many a weekend, clicking photographs.
+The place is vivacious and legendary for being the birthplace of Mexico’s most notable artist Frida Kahlo.

-The other lovely neighborhoods that I enjoyed walking around are Roma and Condesa.
+The other lovely neighbourhoods that I enjoyed walking around are Roma and Condesa.

 Centro Historico (a.k.a Zocalo)

 Zocalo is the throbbing historic centre of Mexico City.
-Walking around Zocalo is the best way to absorb the history, sights, sounds and smells of this place.
+Walking around Zocalo is the best way to absorb this place’s history, sights, sounds, and smells.

 This awesome park was located very close to my hotel, and I thoroughly enjoyed visiting this park on Sundays.
 This is a place where dogs have a separate enclosure where they are let free.

-San Ángel is a colourful and picturesque neighborhood hat houses art galleries and artisan markets.
+San Ángel is a colourful and picturesque neighbourhood that houses art galleries and artisan markets.
 The place comes alive on Saturdays for the ‘Bazaar del Sábado’ – where the best handicrafts of the highest quality from all over Mexico can be found.

 So these are the places I most enjoyed visiting in Mexico City.
 There’s a lot more to write about the place – the history, the food, the art and the music.
 But that’s for another day.
-Hope you enjoyed this brief photo journey.
+I hope you enjoyed this brief photo journey.

 If you have any comments, feedback or suggestions on this article, please leave your comments below.